Sue-Fwl/Diamond-Project---SHAI-Training/README.md

 table width of top of diamond relative to widest point (43--95)

 ### Files
-train.csv - the training set
+train.csv - the training set (Available on Kaggle's competition "https://www.kaggle.com/competitions/shai-ml/" )
-test.csv - the test set
+test.csv - the test set (Available on Kaggle's competition "https://www.kaggle.com/competitions/shai-ml/" )
-sample_submission.csv - a sample submission file in the correct format Columns
+sample_submission.csv - a sample submission file in the correct format (Available on Kaggle's competition "https://www.kaggle.com/competitions/shai-ml/" )

-example_id - definition of example_id

-feature_1 - definition of feature_1
+Model1 - model #1 with the lowest RMSE, that got into top15 places in the Kaggle competition "https://www.kaggle.com/competitions/shai-ml/"
+Model2 - model #2, where we tested features permutations, and got 2nd best outcome with the least number of features.
+Model3 - model #3, first model built.
+Presentation - the presentation we prepared for the judging.
+EDA - Exploratory data analysis file of the Diamond Prediction data.

 etc.